- LastPass for Android

 Enable LastPass from your Accessibility menu as demonstrated:

 App Fill Window

 To fill an app, just tap on it to launch from your home screen and LastPass will offer to fill for you:

-For Chrome, you will want to launch your Chrome browser from your home screen and then navigate to a site (make sure to tap either the username or password field):
+In Chrome, you will want to launch your Chrome browser from your home screen and then navigate to a site.
+Tapping on the Username or Password field should engage the autofill: